well-fed-cat/well-fed-cat-jdbc-h2/README.md

 * Create initialization of dishes DB in English.
 * Add automated tests.
 * Make DB-based dishStores check schema version.

+## Controlling probability of dish in the menu ##

+* dish has "active" flag.
+If false, then has probability 0.
+* base probability for each dish
+* if dish is close in history, it has reducing coef.
+* dish has tag.
+If dish with same tag in history, it has reducing coef.
+* dish has "suitable for days of week".
+On other days its probability is 0.

+* would be nice to distribute somehow meat, fish.
+* would be nice to add salads
+* would be nice to take into account child's preferences.

 ## Various hints ##